 Daiei’s earlier science fiction film Warning from Space (1956) mixed the basic astral collision formula with an alien visitation theme.
 Gorath is the third film in Toho’s unofficial Space Trilogy, preceded by the alien combat epics The Mysterians and Battle in Outer Space.
 By this time Toho’s producer Tomoyuki Tanaka was heavily invested in big, spectacular all-ages fantasy attractions.
 1961-’62 were the years that the Ishirô Honda / Eiji Tsuburaya special effects spectaculars really took off, filling enormous sound stages with vast, detailed sets of cityscapes: Mothra, King Kong vs. Godzilla.
 Gorath may be the most ambitious of them all in terms of special effects spectacle, both in outer space and for awesome earthbound disasters.
 It is essentially Toho’s answer to George Pal’s When Worlds Collide, a film that it betters in several ways.

 The biggest surprise is the relative maturity of the story.
-Although the science particulars are still juvenile, the dialogue isn’t all technical exposition.
+Although the science particulars are still juvenile the dialogue isn’t all technical exposition.
 We get no big speeches about international cooperation, just the observation that the competing space stations have now banded together.
-As in most Japanese sci-fi, Japan is ahead of the world when it comes to space science.
+As in most Japanese Sci-fi Japan is ahead of the world in space science.
 But Takeshi Kimura’s screenplay takes a decidedly serious attitude to the people on screen — no funny-funny salarymen or clownish sidekicks provide comedy relief.
 The drama is emotionally involving — the characters have more depth than we’ve come to expect.
 We end up caring very much about what happens to them.
-We know that Gorath is different when its one Kaiju sequence ends on a thoughtful, melancholy note as well.
-In this movie, we even care what happens to the monster.
+We know that Gorath is different when its one Kaiju sequence ends on a thoughtful, melancholy note.
+In this movie we even care what happens to the monster.

 In the year 1979 (!)
 Saturn-bound space rocket JX-1 is detoured to investigate an unknown celestial body approaching Earth.
 Captain Raizo Sonoda (Jun Tazaki) discovers too late that the new planetoid is only 3/4 the size of Earth but is incredibly dense: the JX-1 won’t be able to escape its tremendous gravitational field.
 Sonoda urges his crew to send back useful data as long as they can.
-Back on Earth friends Taiko Nomura (Kumi Mizuno) and Tomoko Sonoda (Yumi Shirakawa) have personal reasons to despair: Tomoko has lost her uncle and Taiko her astronaut fianceé Manabe (Nadao Kirino).
+Back on Earth friends Taiko Nomura (Kumi Mizuno) and Tomoko Sonoda (Yumi Shirakawa) have personal reasons to despair: Tomoko has lost her uncle and Taiko her astronaut fiancé Manabe (Nadao Kirino).
 Tokyo’s first reaction is diplomatic confusion: the Finance minister seeks a scapegoat for the loss of the billion-dollar spaceship.
-But Science minister Dr. Kono (Ken Uehara) gets things back on task, and appoints astrophysicist Dr. Tazawa (Ryô Ikebe) to explain his project to the United Nations.
+But Science Minister Dr. Kono (Ken Uehara) gets things back on task by appointing astrophysicist Dr. Tazawa (Ryô Ikebe) to explain his project to the United Nations.
 The unwelcome planetoid is given the name ‘Gorath.’

 Kono & Tazawa’s plan to save the Earth requires using hundreds of rockets at the South Pole to push our planet 400,000 miles out of its orbit so that Gorath will pass by harmlessly.
 Earth will still be rocked by massive tidal and geological disruption during Gorath’s near miss.
 The cadets are dancing at a bar when the order comes to launch JX-2 for another Gorath mission.
 Meanwhile, thousands of ships and millions of tons of equipment land in Antarctica to support the building of several fields of rocket engines.
 It’s the biggest construction job in human history, being done on a rush basis.